MicrosoftDocs/azure-dev-docs/articles/jenkins/includes/jenkins-integration-with-azure.md

 ---

 > [!IMPORTANT]
-> Many Azure services have Jenkins plugins.
-Some of these plugins will be out of support as of February 29, 2024.
+> Microsoft is ending support for many Jenkins plugins on February 29, 2024.
 Azure CLI is the currently recommended way to integrate Jenkins with Azure services.
+>
+> The following plugins will continue to be support by the community:
+> *	Windows Azure Storage
+> *	Azure Credentials
+> *	Azure Commons
+> *	Azure VM Agents
+> * Azure Container Agents
+> * Azure Artifact Manager
+> * Azure AD